jacobdanielrose/Exercise-Application/README.md

-# Exercise Application
+# PostBox

-A basic excersize application with various exercize options.
-The completed workouts are then stored in a cloud database using Firestore via AngularFire.
+A basic post application where you can write and save a Message which is then displayed to the user.
+This was created to familiarize myself with both Angular and using the REST API format with MongoDB as a backend.

 #######################################

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.4.